 In September 2015, Management received approvals in principle for the Steepbank and the Hinton (Hargwen) gravel SMLs totalling 150 acres.
-The Conservation and Reclamation Business Plan for Hargwen is currently in development while Steepbank's SML boundary amendment has been submitted to AEP awaiting approval in principle.
+The Conservation and Reclamation Business Plan for Hargwen is currently in development and will be submitted to AEP for review in Q4 2018.
+Steepbank's SML boundary amendment has been submitted to AEP awaiting approval in principle.
 In March 2016, the Corporation applied for a 79 acre (32 ha) sand SML in the Edson area and is waiting on an approval in principle from the provincial government.
 The Edson sand has potential for use in construction.